Kristina01111000/Drws_site/README.md

 Try changing the video every monday, cycle through them Take a picture of mobile view for the GH site for next week

+The php upgrade started causing a problem for the site yesterday, i have put it back to 8.1 to figure out what the issue is.
+I'm actively working on it.
+The front end of the site was fine, but it prevented working in the backend of the site.
+I think it's a plugin update issue?
+ I don’t know if it's related, but is the gecko license is wrong?
+It says its invalid, that started this morning, im still looking into that https://peepso.com/profile/?hwalsdorf/edd/licenses/ it says that it should still be good until February next year
+He just paid for it?